Alexy Bosetti: Early career

-A member of the Populaire Sud since his early years as a native of Vieux-Nice, the young striker was a member of the Cavigal Nice Sports and J.S.O Villefranche-sur-Mer youth academies before committing to Nice.
+A member of the Populaire Sud since his early years as a native of Vieux-Nice, the young striker was a part of the Cavigal Nice Sports and J.S.O.
+Villefranche-sur-Mer youth academies before committing to Nice.
 An excellent dribbler, Bosetti has since played as either an attacking midfielder or a striker.
-He won the 2011–2012 edition of the Coupe Gambardella with U19 team of Nice on 28 April 2012.
+He won the 2011–2012 edition of the Coupe Gambardella with Nice's U19 team on 28 April 2012.

 Nice

 Bosetti made his professional debut with Nice on 20 May 2012 in a league match against Lyon making a substitute appearance in the 86th minute of play.
-He scored his first professional goal against Montpellier in the quarter finals of the 19th edition of the Coupe de la Ligue on 28 November 2012.
+He scored his first professional goal against Montpellier in the quarter-finals of the 19th edition of the Coupe de la Ligue on 28 November 2012.
 On 6 April 2013, at Stadium Municipal, he collected the first red card of his career after a tackle on Cheikh M'Bengue of Toulouse.

 On 22 September 2013, Bosetti became the first native of Nice to score a goal at the Allianz Riviera during the inaugural match against Valenciennes.
 On 13 September 2014, he scored a stoppage-time winner in a 1–0 home victory over Metz.